Manukau Rovers RFC

 Manukau Rovers Rugby Football Club is a rugby union club based in Auckland, New Zealand.
 The club was established in 1885 and is affiliated with the Auckland Rugby Football Union.
 In 1912, the club seceded to rugby league, although after a few years returned to rugby union.
-Since 1972, the club have been based at Williams Park in Mangere, fielding numerous senior and junior teams, catering to both men and women.
+Since 1972, the club have been based at Williams Park in Māngere, fielding numerous senior and junior teams, catering to both men and women.